2.6.9 Reason 3 - high costs of caring for, educating or training the child in the manner expected by the parents

 The interaction of Reason 3 & the provisions for credit of prescribed non-agency payments

-A payer who makes certain types of payments to third parties, including child care costs or fees charged by a school or preschool for a child, is generally able to have those payments credited towards their liability to pay child support for that child, even if the payee did not intend that the amount be for child support.
+A payer who has less than regular care of all of the children of the assessment who makes certain types of payments to third parties, including child care costs or fees charged by a school or preschool for a child, is generally able to have those payments credited towards their liability to pay child support for that child, even if the payee did not intend that the amount be for child support.
 However, this option is not generally available if the Registrar has already taken into account those costs met by the payer in making a decision to reduce, or refuse to change the assessment.
 (See 5.3.1 for further information on non-agency payments.)